wurstscript/WurstScript/manual.md

 	// declaring
 	package SomePackage
-		...
-	endpackage

 	// importing
 	package Blub
 	import SomePackage
-		import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the eclipseProject import public PackageX // public import (see below) endpackage
+	import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the eclipseProject import public PackageX // public import (see below)

-When importing an external scriptfile you just write the Filename without .wurst.
-**Remember** to name the package inside your file the same as the name of the scriptfile (In the EclipsePlugin this is enforced, when working with WE only, this might be the cause of packages not being found).
+The import directive searches for packages in the wurst folder of your project and all linked projects from your wurst.dependencies file.

 ### import public

 By default imported names are not exported by the package.
 For example the following will not compile:

 	package A
 	public constant x = 5
-	endpackage

 	package B
 	import A
-	endpackage

 	package C
 	import B
 	constant z = x
-	endpackage

 The variable x is usable in package B but it is not exported from B. So in package C we cannot use the variable x.